MicrosoftDocs/customer-insights/ci-docs/sentiment-analysis.md

 ## Overview

 The sentiment analysis feature generates two derived insights per customer ID.
-A sentiment score (of -5 to 5) and list of applicable business aspects (areas of business) together help you better understand the customer feedback.
+A sentiment score (of -5 to 5) and list of applicable business aspects (areas of business) that together help you better understand the customer feedback.

 This analysis helps you:
 - Get an overview of customer sentiments towards a brand or organization